-Note: The release stage of the ADSR generators can only be fully exploited when the FI is played via MIDI.
-When played via the audio input, the actual release time used is either the audio signal's own release or the ADSR's release setting, whichever is shorter.
+Note: In pre-V4 versions of the FI, the release stages of the ADSR generators were only fully exploitable when the FI was played via MIDI.
+When played via the audio input, the actual release time used was either the audio signal's own release or the ADSR's release setting, whichever was shorter.
+In V4, however, the programmed release time is always used, therefore some of your older sounds may now play back slightly differently than expected and you may need to adjust their release times accordingly.